trit117/emotiguy-archive/README.md

 Joe Bot Reboot (originally by Bracket the Proto#0797) by trit#6076

-I will be hosting the bots code here in case I am unable to host the bot myself.
+I will be uploading the bots code here in case I am unable to host the bot myself.
-I will also be hosting most images used here.
+I will also be hosting most images I used for the bot here.
 Enjoy! :)

 Special Thanks to:
 GioPotatoes#5013, ali, kirb#1223, Brooen#0001, Charles West, and all emotiguy creators, enthusiasts, and lovers alike